TykTechnologies/tyk-identity-broker/README.md

 #### Outcome:

 The existing profiles.json file will be backed up to a new file, and a the current profiles data in memory will be flushed to disk as the new profiles.json file.
 Backups are time stamped (e.g. `profiles_backup_1452677499.json`).

+## Security Issues

+If you discover a security vulnerability within this project, please don't use the issue tracker.
+Instead, kindly email us directly at [support@tyk.io](mailto:support@tyk.io).
+We take security seriously and will promptly address your concerns.